 My thought processes seem to go from A-B-D-A-E-D and then No!
 Now it’s ALL slipped away!
 Those logic questions like ‘If Suzanne had 12 apples and she shared 3 with Bobby and…” Bloody Suzanne and her frickin apples!
 Why’d she have to share them unevenly anyway!
 Even as a teenager I would physically have to arrange my pens and pencils into groups as if they were the apples (using them as counters essentially) to be able to answer these questions.
 My logic does not work in a straight line.
 I’d think myself into a loop with the same two bits of the equation going round and round yet I’d manage to miss out the third part entirely and I’d go straight to the last bit, then be utterly confounded as to why my answer was wrong.

 In high school I started making notes for maths.
 Notes which looked nonsensical to anyone else.
 I was utterly delighted when the teacher said we had to show our ‘working out’ to show her our logic.
-I made my copious notes in a circle all around the sum and crossed out each one as I used it so I could keep track and proudly handed it in.
+I made my copious notes in a circle all around the sum and crossed out each one as I used it and proudly handed it in.
 Her face was an absolute picture!
-She had no idea that these scribbles even were mathematical notes.
-I learned how to write my notes to keep track of all foggy, sum related thoughts on a separate piece of paper, then I’d neatly write down my working out in the style that they wanted to see in my text book.
-This meant I took twice as long to do every sum/problem and never finished the page, making the teacher think I didn’t understand the questions in the first place. *face palm*
+It turned out I had to show my working out in a way that everyone else worked things out or even that part was considered wrong as well.
+I learned how to write my notes to keep track of all foggy, sum related thoughts on a separate piece of paper, then I’d neatly write down my fake ‘working out’ in the style that they wanted to see in my text book.
+This meant I took three times as long to do every sum/problem and never finished the page, making the teacher think I didn’t understand the questions in the first place. *face palm*

 Not the case at all.
-I found a lot of questions in high school – mathematical or otherwise – mind numbingly boring.
-Not the actual subjects just the textbook questions so I liked to ask my own, which drove teachers crazy, partly because they didn’t always have the answer – unless it was in the textbook and on that particular page and partly because they had a lesson plan to follow.
+I found a lot of questions in high school – not Science or Maths related – to be mind numbingly boring.
+Not the actual subjects just the textbook questions so I liked to ask my own, which drove teachers crazy, partly because they didn’t always have the answer and partly because they had a lesson plan to follow.
+I’d also just go onto the next page of questions which I didn’t realise were supposed to be for the next lesson.
+Seriously though, four painfully simple questions (where the obvious answers were in the first four paragraphs of the text) were supposed to keep us busy for an entire hour.
+Oh my gosh the boredom!

 Sequencing issues also apply to the order of letters in a word and the order of the words in a sentence, which is why it’s taking me forever to write this post!
 If I left this utterly unedited, some words would be unrecognisable and some words would be left out and some words would be repeated twice etc. As well as everything mentioned in the paragraph above.
 It would read as jumbled up as I think basically.